-- Block B, Spring 2020
+- Block B, Spring 2024

 - Faculty: Dr. Dan Rittschof & Dr. Tom Schultz

 Experiential education course on community-based conservation.
 Students learn first-hand about the challenges (accomplishments, failures, and promises) involved in its design and practice in developing countries of high biological diversity.
 Learn about the unique natural and political history, and social characteristics of the places where conservation takes place.
 Students link local context to broader perspectives through key readings and class discussions.
-Travel to biodiversity hotspots in the Gulf of California Required.
+Travel to biodiversity hotspots in the Gulf of California required.
 Consent of instructor required.

-- Block C, Spring 2020
+- Block C, Spring 2024

 - Faculty: Dr. Xavier Basurto

-- Course fee: $1,700* – does not include airfare, subject to change
+- Course fee: $1900 – does not include airfare

 Students interested in participating in the Community-Based Marine Conservation course are required to:

 BIOLOGY 375A.
-BIOLOGY AND CONSERVATION OF SEA TURTLES (PUERTO RICO AND ST. CROIX)
+BIOLOGY AND CONSERVATION OF SEA TURTLES (PUERTO RICO and ST. CROIX)

 Essential biology of sea turtles (evolution, anatomy, physiology, behavior, life history, population dynamics) and their conservation needs; emphasis on their role in marine ecosystem structure and function.
 Basic ecological concepts integrated with related topics including the conservation and management of endangered species, the contributions of technology to the management of migratory marine species, the role of research in national and international law and policy, and the veterinary aspects of conservation.

-- Block D, Spring 2020
+- Block D, Spring 2024

-- Travel dates: TBA
+- Travel dates: April 15-25

 - Faculty: Dr. Matthew Godfrey

-- Course fee: $2,032 – does not include airfare; subject to change
+- Course fee: $2100 - does not include airfare